Discernment and Formation Programme:

 At the end of the second year of Formation, the Archbishop will receive recommendations to Ordain a person to the Diaconate (a Deacon) or a Priest.
 In some circumstances, potential ordinands will require additional training prior to ordination.

 Commonly (but not always) the end of the second year of Formation, potential ordinands are ordained to the Diaconate and appointed to a ministry placement (a Parish or a Chaplaincy).
 Deacons start working in a more focussed way.
-Some deacons re ‘permanent deacon’s and enter that order permanently.
-Others will be considered for priestly ordination at the end of their deacon’s year.
+Some deacons are vocational deacon’s and enter that order permanently.
+Others will be considered for priestly ordination at the end of a year as a deacon.
 At the end of the first year, some students change parishes while others remain in their existing setting for further training.